davidlj95/chrislb/README.md

 #### Image list files

 In order to avoid having to manually use the image URLs of the image CDN, a script exists to list existing images in the CDN.
 However, that script requires authentication.
-To provide the authentication, run the `create-env-from-sample` run script and fill the public and private keys in there.
+To provide the authentication, run the create env run script and fill the public and private keys in there.

 You can find them
 in [the dashboard's developer options API keys section](https://imagekit.io/dashboard/developer/api-keys).
 Choose the restricted one, no write access is needed, just read only.

-Once this is configured, run the `generate-image-lists` script to update the images list querying [ImageKit.io].
+Once this is configured, run the generator script to update the images list querying [ImageKit.io].

 [ImageKit.io]: https://imagekit.io